 February 2005: June Kysilko Kraeft continues as our February featured poet, along with Len Krisak, who won the Richard Wilbur prize in 2000 for his book Even as We Speak.
-Also, two poems have been added to the bottom of Norman Kraeft's poetry page: a poem entitled "Crescendo Against Heaven" written by THT's editor, and a touching, gentlemanly poem by Norman Kraeft about understanding that is better read than described.
+Also, two poems have been added to the bottom of Norman Kraeft's poetry page, including a touching, gentlemanly poem by Norman Kraeft about understanding that is better read than described.

 Simon Perchik has been published in Partisan Review, Poetry, The New Yorker and many other journals, and "is the most widely published unknown poet in America" according to Library Journal.
 His poetry is full of what one reviewer calls "elemental tokens": tokens that sometimes seem simultaneously familiar and alien in the landscapes of his poems.